Robertgrant95/Robert_Grant/README.md

 AEcondvolplot <- ggplot(data = AEcondvol)+geom_line(aes(x=Date, y=`Conditional Volatility`, colour=Name))
 print(AEcondvolplot)
 ```
+## Model estimation output
 The next chunk provides the output for the appendix, which consists of the model estimation output for each country.
+Fitted on separate page for aesthetic appeal.

 ```{r}